Who is Teaching?

 "I started Topchess in 2018, because I want to make a positive difference in children's lives.
 Playing and learning chess has helped me overcome many of life's obstacles.
 When I was in primary school, I was a "C" student...struggling with my grades.
 Then, chess came into my life.
 After learning chess, my grades went from C's to straight A's and I promise I have chess to thank for that.
 Chess gave me confidence, I learnt to take responsibility for my actions and most importantly it was so much fun along the way.

-Based on my personal experience, I know that the benefits of playing chess has presented me with many great opportunities.
-I have made new friendships, improved my reaction time, strengthened my calculation and memory, cultivated my logic and reasoning, enhanced my mathematic and reading skills, and I truly learnt to think ahead.
+Based on my personal experience, I know that the benefits of playing chess have presented me with many great opportunities.
+I have made new friendships, improved my reaction time, strengthened my calculation and memory, cultivated my logic and reasoning, enhanced my mathematic and reading skills, and I truly learned to think ahead.
 I use all of these strategies every single day...and like life, competitive chess can be challenging.
 But moving forward requires sacrifice and change....and change comes from embracing challenges.

 Be consistent and never give up - checkmate, good game!"